 You should nominate a team of individuals as knowledge champions who are responsible for creating and updating your knowledge base content.
 They should be responsible for all your policies and procedures, while Subject Matter Experts (SMEs) can be assigned to document review using your knowledge base system.

 When building your customer support knowledge base, consider basic problems that customers are contacting your agents about.
 These topics can form the foundation of your knowledge base.
-Categorise your articles into sections that make sense for your products and services.
+Categorize your articles into sections that make sense for your products and services.
 Consider creating a list of FAQs that you can surface on your knowledge base’s homepage.

 Final remarks